 - using or trying to use unauthorised material during testing such as notes, study guides, mobile phones and electronic devices

-- disruptive behaviour or not following the instructions of a supervisor or presiding officer during testing
+- disruptive behaviour or not following the instructions of a test coordinator and/or invigilation staff during testing

 - student impersonation (pretending to be someone else)